 Charles-Maurice de Talleyrand-Périgord

-A word pun meaning: if this goes without saying, it will go even better saying it.
+The meaning of this pun was: "if this goes without saying, it will go even better by saying it".

 If you want to show off your French, go ahead and pronounce

 o cela va sans dire